 The Avnee Foundation is partnering with the University of Florida Student Health Care Center (SHCC) to protect University of Florida students against Meningitis.
-There will be a campus-wide vaccination campaign on Friday, September 7th and Wednesday, October 17th.
+There will be a campus-wide vaccination campaign on Wednesday, October 17th.

 Dr. Amit and Melissa Rawal started the Avnee Foundation in Gainesville after they lost their first baby Avnee in 2013 to Meningitis B. Meningitis is a devastating disease affecting hundreds of people each year in the U.S. In late 2014, the vaccine to protect against Meningitis B was approved in the United States, just a year after Avnee passed away.